magnusrodseth/disaster-tweets/assignment-2/README.md

 # IT3212 - Assignment 2

-Written and developed by Haakon Tideman Kanter, Henrik Skog, Mattis Hembre, Max Gunhamn, Sebastian Sole, and Magnus Rødseth.
+Written and developed by Haakon Tideman Kanter, Henrik Skog, Mattis Czternasty Hembre, Max Gunhamn, Sebastian Sole, and Magnus Rødseth.

 ## 1. Implement the preprocessing